kevinboone/vlc-server/radio_support/README.md

 permanent, or the station will be online again later.
 That's just the way Internet radio is.

+I've increasingly found that the radio-browser database contains mutiple stations with the same name.
+That's fair enough, because the station might provide the stream in different qualities or formats.
+However, vlc-server won't allow duplicate stream names in its database.
+So if the output of vlc-server-get-stations.pl has multiple streams with the same name, vlc-server-add-station-list.sh will only add the first one.

 ## Revision history

+January 2025
+- Fixed permissions on scripts
+- Modified vlc-server-add-station-list.sh to handle stream names containing multiple single-quotes
+- Expanded documentation very slightly

 Janary 2024
 - Complete revision, with new database table and API calls